-Small Shift is a social enterprise that responds to this in two ways: shifting the mindset of the community by supporting them to create or improve small public spaces; and hiring socio-economically excluded individuals to service major public spaces.
+Small Shift is a social enterprise that responds to this in two ways: shifting the mindset of the community by supporting them to create or improve their shared spaces; and hiring socio-economically excluded individuals to contribute to the process.

-Our multi-faceted approach to city-making is based on three principles: citizen-led, inclusive and replicable.
+Our multi-faceted approach to citymaking is based on three principles: community-led, inclusive and replicable.
 Small Shift specifically focuses on the following opportunities that are waiting to be unlocked.

-Underutilised Public Space: Many public space initiatives are driven by local governments whose knowledge of how public spaces are used is limited, compared to a local resident who walks by the underutilised space every day.
-Residents involved in the design and implementation processes are likely to see the public space as an ‘extension of their sphere of influence’, and unlikely to feel dissociated from its care and maintenance.
+Underutilised Space: Many activations and placemaking initiatives are driven by local government and property developers who don’t have the insights of actual users.
+Local communities who are involved in the design and implementation processes are likely to see their shared space as an ‘extension of their sphere of influence’, and unlikely to feel dissociated from its care and maintenance.

 Untapped Human Potential: Meaningful work – whether paid or volunteer – increases wellbeing and social trust.
 Long-term unemployed people are more likely to have mental, behavioural and physical health issues.
 Both long- and short-term unemployed people cite too many applicants as the main difficulty in finding work.
 Current expenditure on Newstart Allowance is $8.4 billion per year.